 "Kate, listen to me."
 He tilted her chin up with his fingers so he could look into her eyes as he spoke.
 They were red and watery and Kate had to force them to stay open.
 "There's nothing you could ever do that would make me not want to be around you, okay?
 Especially right now, because you're hurting and I don't like seeing you in pain, and I'm going to be right here until you're feeling better."

 She looked away and dropped her head back to his shoulder.
 "It's not going to happen overnight."

 "I know.
 But for tonight, at least let me share the burden.
 And tomorrow, I'll find someone you can talk to, someone to help you work through all of this."

 "I..."
-Kate hesitated, unsure if she wanted to admit to this, but decided it was going to come out eventually anyways.
+Kate hesitated, unsure if she wanted to admit to this, but figured it would come out eventually anyway.
 "I already have somebody."

 She nodded against him.
 "The therapist that cleared me for duty.
 I've been going to see him still."

 "I didn't want anyone to know.
-I didn't want you to see what the shooting really did to me, emotionally.
-I never wanted you to see me like this."
+And I never wanted you to see me like this."